paul-distefano/graphrag-toolkit/docs/storage-model.md

 You can use the `GraphStoreFactory.for_graph_store()` static factory method to create an instance of a Neptune Analytics or Neptune Database graph store.

-To create a Neptune Database graph store, you must supply a connection string that begins `neptune-db://`, followed by an [endpoint](https://docs.aws.amazon.com/neptune/latest/userguide/feature-overview-endpoints.html):
+To create a Neptune Database graph store, supply a connection string that begins `neptune-db://`, followed by an [endpoint](https://docs.aws.amazon.com/neptune/latest/userguide/feature-overview-endpoints.html):

 ```
 from graphrag_toolkit.storage import GraphStoreFactory